shu-utseus/shu-utseus.github.io/content/courses/machine-learning.md

 +++
 ## Introduction

-This is a machine learning learning course.
+This is a machine learning course.